 If your car roof lining fabric sags or comes out from the edges, you can fix it using fabric glue.

-There is a special glue for fixing the car roof liner available at the stores selling car accessories.
+A special glue for fixing the car roof liner is available at car accessories stores.

 It is best to buy a globe that is available in a spray can.